 Employees may sign the full-time request list during the first fifteen (15) days of January and the first fifteen (15) days of July to be considered for advancement to full-time effective with the first workweek in February and August respectively.
-The Employer will send the Union a copy of the new full-time request list.
-If the list is exhausted, then management will post the opening within the store and allow employees of the store, regardless of their seniority date, to request promotion.
-The Company shall offer promotion to the senior qualified employee within the store prior to hiring off-the-street.
+The Employer will send the Union a copy of the New full-time request list.

-If an employee is offered assignment to full-time status and accepts or declines the same, his/her request shall be voided.
+If an employee is offered assignment to full-time status and accepts or declines the same, his/her requests shall be voided.